portabletext/editor/packages/editor/README.md

 ### Render the Editor Component

-Use `useEditor` to create an `editor` and pass that into `PortableTextEditor`.
-Use the `editor.on` method to listen for `mutation` changes inside the editor so you can use and store the value produced.
+Use `EditorProvider` to configure an editor and use `EditorEventListener` to listen for `mutation` changes inside the editor so you can use and store the value produced.

 ```tsx
 function App() {